-123 6th Avenue West, Grinnell, IA 50112 Phone (641) 236-0513 or (800) 756-0513 • Fax (641) 236-0036 IVG Website

-Iowa Valley Community College District (which operates Ellsworth Community College, Marshalltown Community College, Iowa Valley Grinnell, and Iowa Valley Continuing Education) is accredited by The Higher Learning Commission (ph.
+123 6th Avenue West, Grinnell, IA 50112 Phone (641) 236-0513 or (800) 756-0513 • Fax (641) 236-0036 IVG Website lowa Valley Community College District (which operates Ellsworth Community College, Marshalltown Community College, Iowa Valley Grinnell, and Iowa Valley Continuing Education) is accredited by The Higher Learning Commission (HLC website; ph.
 (312) 263-0456), the Iowa Department of Education, and the National Alliance of Concurrent Enrollment Partnerships; some individual degree programs are also accredited by agencies specific to those areas of study.
 IVCCD is a member of the North Central Association of Colleges and Schools.
 IVCCD has articulation agreements with Iowa's Regent universities and many other colleges in Iowa and the Midwest.
-IVCCD offers classes on a semester basis.